 Climate in the Mekong Delta

-Located in Southeast Vietnam, the Mekong Delta enjoys a humid tropical and sub-equatorial climate, with temperatures ranging from 23°C to 34°C year-round.
-The minimal day-night temperature variation ensures a consistently warm climate, while the region’s low storm frequency makes it ideal for both birding and agriculture.
+Located in Southeast Vietnam, the Mekong Delta shares a humid tropical and sub-equatorial climate, with temperatures ranging from 23°C to 34°C year-round.
+The minimal day-night temperature variation creates a consistently warm climate, while the region’s low storm frequency makes it ideal for both birding and agriculture.

 Rainy Season (May–October)